Hugh Jackman Displays Sculpted Figure & Chiseled Muscles While Running Through The Surf At The Beach

 The review added that the magic of the show was how personal Jackman made it, seamlessly telling his story as a performer and actor while also showing off his eclectic musical tastes.

-“From the moment Jackman (clad in a slick silver Tom Ford jacket) ascends the stage with the thundering first notes of “The Greatest Show,” he evidently relishes the opportunity to make his wildest musical theater dreams come true.”
+“From the moment Jackman (clad in a slick silver Tom Ford jacket) ascends the stage with the thundering first notes of ‘The Greatest Show,’ he evidently relishes the opportunity to make his wildest musical theater dreams come true.”

 Before leaving North America to continue his tour in Europe and Australia, the actor took to Twitter to thank his fans for their support and express how awesome the opportunity had been.